Ensembl/plant-scripts/bench/repeat_libs/README.md

 # mixedclusters=3556
 ```

 The resulting TSV file [Pfam.tsv](./Pfam.tsv) summarizes mixed clusters in terms of Pfam domains called after translating sequences in 6 frames.
 This TSV file contains 10 columns: *domain, totclusters, occurrences, totseqs, TElibs, cDNAlibs, potgenes, frac_potgenes, notes, clusters*.
-We'll test TElibs > 2 && frac_potgenes <= 0 as predictors of Pfam domains truly related to TEs.
-These are domains:
+We'll test *TElibs* > 2 && *frac_potgenes* <= 0 as predictors of Pfam domains truly related to TEs, which are domains:

-i) identified in at least 3 different clusters from different TE libraries and
+i) identified in at least 3 different clusters from different TE libraries
-ii) have less than 0.00 fraction of sequences marked as potential host gene (in RepetDB)
+ii) with fraction of sequences marked as Potential Host Gene in [RepetDB](http://urgi.versailles.inra.fr/repetdb/begin.do) <= 0.00

 ![Sample aligned cluster](./pics/269_AT4G16920.2.png)